Soroush-Eghdami/R.A.G/DOCUMENTATION.md

    - Restart the application

 6. **Web UI "Failed to fetch" errors**:
-   - Make sure the API server is running: `python minimal_api.py`
+   - Make sure the API server is running: `python api.py`
    - Check that CORS is properly configured
+   - Verify API URL in web UI settings matches the running server

 7. **Memory issues with large documents**:
    - Reduce `CHUNK_SIZE` in config